Fire Procedures Policy

 Staff training is vital and includes how to raise the alarm if they discover a fire, the subsequent action to be taken for those who have had additional training and where appropriate e.g. science and technology technicians and catering staff, the practical use of portable fire extinguishers.
 Fire extinguisher training is to be arranged by the DFO.

-Newly appointed are briefed about all fire and evacuation procedures immediately they start work by the DFO.
+Newly appointed staff are briefed about all fire and evacuation procedures immediately they start work by the DFO.
 Training and written instructions must take into account staff who have difficulty understanding written or verbal instructions, either through a learning or physical disability or through insufficient English language skills.
 Such staff must be fully aware of the actions they need to take in respect of their own and visitors’ safety.

 The following subjects should be covered in each training session: